Anna Maria Falconbridge: Later life

-After her husband's death Anna Maria returned to London.
-(She remarried on 7 January 1793 in Freetown, Sierra Leone within a few weeks of Alexander's death, to Isaac DuBois also an employee of the S.L.
-Coy.)
-Once in London Anna Maria demanded from the directors of the Sierra Leone Company money she claimed was owed to her late husband.
+Anna Maria remarried within a few weeks of Alexander's death, on 7 January 1793 in Freetown, Sierra Leone, to Isaac DuBois also an employee of the SLC.
+She returned to London with her new husband in October 1793, where she demanded from the directors of the SLC money she claimed was owed to her late husband.
 The company denied her claims (paperwork was conveniently lost).
 Anna Maria published letters denouncing the company.
 “Three editions of her Narrative of Two Voyages to the River Sierra Leone during the Years 1791–1792–1793 appeared during 1794 and 1795”.
 The letters that Anna Maria wrote were not originally made to be published.
-The original purpose of them seems to be for her own personal records of what happened in her travels.
+The original purpose of them seems to be for her own personal records of what happened in her travels, such as meeting Temne Prince John Naimbanna.

 Anna Maria and Isaac DuBois had one son Francis Blake DuBois, born 1801 England (named for Colonel Francis Blake of the Northumberland Fencible Infantry).
 The family eventually moved to the Virgin Islands where their descendants remain to this day.
-Anna Maria died on 7 July 1835, New York, United States of America.
+Anna Maria died on 7 July 1835 in New York, United States.